chinmich/cp-whitepaper/CP-Technical.md

 ## Credit Protocol Data Smart Contract

 The Credit Protocol Data smart contract is the core contract which stores data about all relationships between entities, as well as their debts and credits.
-It holds two main data structs:  *Relationships* and *Debts*.
+It holds two main data structs:  __Relationships__ and __Debts__.

-*Relationships* tracks relationships between two entities.
-To form a debt between two entities, those two entities must be demarcated as "connected."  *Relation**ships* also tracks pending relationships, as users are required to confirm relation requests.
+__Relationships__ tracks relationships between two entities.
+To form a debt between two entities, those two entities must be demarcated as "connected."
+Relationships also tracks pending relationships, as users are required to confirm relation requests.

-*Debts* keeps track of debts between one user and another.
+__Debts__ keeps track of debts between one user and another.
 It executes tasks like tracking debts, holding pending debts, and recording in which currency particular debts are denominated.

 ## Credit Protocol Smart Contract

 The Credit Protocol smart contract reads and manipulates the Credit Protocol data contract.
 This contracts functions include: reading user’s debts, pending debts, sending debts, confirming debts, reading friends lists, adding friends, removing friends, etc.

 The Credit Protocol smart contract is the only address authorized to manipulate information stored in the Credit Protocol data smart contract.

-Users may only interface with the Credit Protocol smart contract via the Flux Capacitor contract (described below).
+Users may only interface with the Credit Protocol smart contract via the Flux Capacitor contract (*described below*).

 ## Flux Capacitor Smart Contract

 The Flux Capacitor contract is the contract with which users interact.
 The user never actually interacts directly with the UCACs.
 Flux Capacitor functions mimic the core CP contract functions, with the exception that each function also takes the address of a UCAC.
 The Flux Capacitor functions check the calls from the user against the UCAC at the UCAC address to make sure parameter values specified by the user are valid for that specific UCAC.

 The Flux Capacitor contract also checks the Staking contract to record the amount of tokens a CP Token holder is staking and for which contracts those tokens are declared.
 The Flux Capacitor contract also notes total remaining capacity for transactions allowed within a given time period for that user’s staked tokens.
 The contract then updates the CP Token staker’s transaction capacity and calls the corresponding function in the CP Data smart contract.